bioexcel/qmmm_bpg/system_preparation/system_preparation.rst

 - `DelphiPKa Web server <http://compbio.clemson.edu/pka_webserver/>`_: It allows to predict pKa's for ionizable groups in proteins, RNA and DNA.

-Checking for disulphide bonds and other covalent bonds
+Checking for disulphide bonds and other posttranslational modifications
 ------------

-Disulphide bonds keep proteins folded, therefore
+Disulphide bonds keep some proteins properly folded, therefore it is very important to look for them in your protein structures.
+The cysteine residues involved in a disulphide bond should be rename to the aminoacid code CYX.

+It is also important to check for other posttranslational modifications such as phosporilation or glicosilation of protein residues.
+You might need to include them in your setup if they are relevant to your hypothesis.

 ------------